 The IRS will also sometimes remove a lien from certain property, which is called discharge of property, or allow other creditors to move ahead of the IRS, otherwise known as subordination.
 You must apply to the IRS for both a discharge and subordination.
 If granted a discharge, you can sell or refinance the discharged property without it being encumbered by the tax lien.
 Subordination is often used by taxpayers who want to refinance or apply for a second mortgage on a home.

-Have Questions?
-Call the Experienced Tax Attorneys at Wiggam Law
+Have Tax Lien Questions?
+Call Tax Attorneys at Wiggam Law